AlexArnaboldi/Shadowloop/README.md

 # Shadowloop

+## 📜 Disclaimer
+This repository contains **limited excerpts of code** solely for demonstrative purposes.
+The full project repository may be made available in the future.

 Shadowloop is a first-person horror puzzle game in which the player must solve environmental challenges to break out of a recurring time loop.

 ## 🎓 Project Overview